Definition

 [^...]
 Matches any single character NOT in the brackets.

 (...)
-Groups patterns and captures the matched text.
+Group patterns and capture the matched text.

 ` Acts as an OR operator